1. WHO WE ARE

 2. OUR HOURS OF BUSINESS

-- We will aim to reply to letters and other communications from you and others promptly and to keep you updated with the progress of your matter.
+3.1 We will endeavour to reply to letters and other communications from you and others promptly and to keep you regularly updated with progress of your matter and costs.

 4. PEOPLE RESPONSIBLE FOR YOUR WORK

-- We will not change the persons dealing with your matter unless necessary.
-We will tell you promptly of any change.
+4.1 We will not change the person(s) dealing with your matter unless reasonably necessary for us to do so and if so we will inform you promptly of any change.